-Some types of hot water washing equipment apply high pressure and heat to the RV.
-Excessive heat can cause distortion or damage to resin parts.
-Excessive pressure can flood the RV's interior.
+NOTE: Some types of hot water washing equipment apply heat and high pressure to the RV.
+Excessive HEAT can cause distortion or damage to resin parts.
+Excessive PRESSURE can flood the RV's interior.

 - DO NOT take your RV through automatic car washes. - Avoid forcing water inside the RV, which could possibly damage component parts. - Extreme caution should be used with any type of pressure sprayer around all attachments, doors, windows, appliance vents, etc. - Keep the washing nozzle about 16 inches (40 cm) or more away from the RV body. - When washing around the door, vent and glass areas, hold the nozzle at right angles to the surface. - If chalking occurs, first wash and wax a small area to see if the luster returns. - Have your dealer inspect the RV If the exterior becomes scratched, nicked or cracked.